IBM/ansible-power-aix-oracle-dba/docs/Readme-Create-Database.txt

 # The role "oradb_create" is used to create databases.
 It can be used for a Non Container Database (CDB) instance or a CDB in a Single Instance or RAC.
 # Reference: https://docs.oracle.com/en/database/oracle/oracle-database/19/cwlin/running-dbca-using-response-files.html#GUID-E84CE996-B30C-4DCA-AE4C-1E90201317C2

-In the following example we're going to create a RAC Container Database (CDB) called “devdb” with one PDB called “devpdb”.
+In the following example we're going to create a RAC Container Database (CDB) called devdb with one PDB called devpdb.
 1. Passwordless SSH must be established between Ansible user & Oracle Database user.
 2. Define the required hostname in an inventory file to be used to execute the playbook.
 3. There are three files which needs to be updated:
 	a. {{ collection_dir }}/power_aix_oracle_dba/playbooks/vars/vault.yml: This file contains the SYS user password of ASM and SYS password which needs to set to the new database.
-	b. {{ collection_dir }}/power_aix_oracle_dba/playbooks/create-db.yml: This file contains the playbook which executes the “oradb_create” role.
+	b. {{ collection_dir }}/power_aix_oracle_dba/playbooks/create-db.yml: This file contains the playbook which executes the oradb_create role.
-	c. {{ collection_dir }}/power_aix_oracle_dba/playbooks/vars/create-db-vars.yml: This file contains all the required variables required to create a database.
+	c. {{ collection_dir }}/power_aix_oracle_dba/playbooks/vars/create-db-vars.yml: This file contains all the required variables to create a database.
 Multiple databases can be created by providing the variables as a list.

 4. Update the {{ collection_dir }}/power_aix_oracle_dba/playbooks/vars/vault.yml file with the passwords.
 	a.
 Go to the playbooks directory and update the file with system password for asm and dba